panzerdp/dmitripavlutin.com/content/posts/020-iterate-object-props/index.md

 type: post
 ---

->I like my code to be elegant and efficient.
-The logic should be straightforward to make it hard for bugs to hide, the dependencies minimal to ease maintenance [...].
-Clean code does one thing well.

-*Bjarne Stroustrup, inventor of C++*

 In the same period of [ECMAScript 2016](/must-know-details-about-es2016-features/) released in June 2016, JavaScript developers are happy to know that another bunch of awesome proposals [reached the stage 4](https://github.com/tc39/proposals/blob/master/finished-proposals.md) (finished).

 Let's list these features: